Paddy’s long active military career saw him:

 No way!
 Instead he made a spectacular escape from the high security prison.
 Disguised as Auxiliaries wearing ‘home-made’ bonnets and armed with revolvers with most chambers empty (some say wooden dummies), he and 6 others made it to freedom on 12 November.
 But Rigney’s leg injury hampered him badly.
 Telling the others to scatter, he spotted a stranger on a motorbike who happened to be near the prison.
 Hearing Paddy’s situation, the man proved friendly.
 The unknown biker gestured Rigney on board and carried him almost to his front door!
 His fellow arrestees Butler and McEvoy/Kelly had to wait 2 months longer for freedom in the January 1922 releases.

 Another War, Another Wound

 By that time the Treaty was ratified and the internal rift in the IRA and Sinn Féin emerged onto the streets.
 The two factions mobilised and geared up for possible conflict.

 Shortly afterwards, Paddy’s second wounding was caused by Provisional Government (Free State) troops.
-He had actually been gazetted as a 1st Lieutenant in the new pro-Treaty National Army, Dublin Guards (Unable to enlist as he recuperated, he never officially joined or got paid).
+He had actually been gazetted as a 1st Lieutenant in the new pro-Treaty National Army, Dublin Guards (Unable to enlist as he recuperated, he says he never officially joined or got paid).
 But he concluded he could not support the Treaty.
 Approaches to join the Free State side were made to him by many senior men, including it is said, Michael Collins.
 Paddy remained loyal to the IRA and the Republic.